 My cycling fueling guide

 Since last year (2025), I’ve started paying more attention to nutrition and hydration.
 I'm getting older, 68 now.
-So I began adding either an electrolyte tablet to the water or, when I expect a long or hard ride, Maltodextrin.
-More often than not, I now use Maltodextrin (and cheaper than electrolytes)
+So I began adding either an electrolyte tablet to the water (now a power as it's not fizzy) or, when I expect a long or hard ride, Maltodextrin.

-I'd tried BCAAs (great pre-CrossFit), but they didn’t work for me while riding.
+I tried BCAAs (great for pre-CrossFit & Gym workouts), but they didn’t work for me while riding.
 BCAAs are better suited for gym or CrossFit workouts rather than endurance cardio like cycling.

 The problem with bars and gels